 Grievances on (iii) above may be processed to Level 2 only.

-The parties agree that neither party should be required to defend itself in mutiple forums.
+The parties agree that neither party should be required to defend itself in multiple forums.
 In the event that an employee or either party to this agreement files a complaint to the Alberta Human Rights Commission on the same or substantially the same facts and circumstances as those advanced under any grievance under this Article, the grievance will be deemed abandoned.

 25.02 (a) When a grievance arises it shall be dealt with in the manner outlined in the following Clauses except that a grievance may not be presented on a matter where an appeal procedure is already provided: